b1mind/monsta-killa/README.md

 # 1M Monsta Killa Game

-A turn based game, survive as the monster gets tougher.
-How many rounds will you survive?
+A turn based game, win each round as the monsters gets tougher.
+How many rounds will you survive??

 ## Rules